22 Must-See Stops on Going-to-the-Sun Road in Glacier National Park

 14. Logan Pass

 Logan Pass is the highest point on Going-to-the-Sun Road at an elevation of 6,646 feet.
 The pass is home to the Logan Pass Visitor Center, restrooms, and the start of numerous popular hikes.
 The pass has 360 degree views of the surrounding area.
-During the summer time, the parking lot can be full before 7 am.
-One alternative is to go to an area where the shuttles stop at and park there.
-You can then take the shuttle to Logan Pass.
+It truly is a beautiful area.

 15. East Tunnel